MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-manipulation.md

 ## Using blank values

 Variables can receive null/ empty values.
-Any variable, dynamic or not, including nested properties, can be populated with a **blank value**.
-To check whether a variable holds a blank value use the Is blank/ Is not blank options when configuring the respective [conditional actions](./actions-reference/conditionals).
+Any variable, dynamic or not, including nested properties, can be populated with a **Blank** value.
+To check whether a variable holds a blank value use the **Is blank** or **Is not blank** options when configuring the respective [conditional actions](./actions-reference/conditionals.md).

 > [!NOTE]
 > Some action parameters can be assigned a blank value if the input argument is nullable.
-If the parameter cannot receive a blank value, an error will be thrown.
+If the parameter can't receive a blank value, an error occurs.

 ## Variable names